mParticle/docs/src/pages/integrations/iterable/event/index.md

 ### Subscription Preferences

-The Iterable integration allows you to map a custom event to Iterable's [Update User Subscriptions](https://support.iterable.com/hc/en-us/articles/204780579-API-Overview-and-Sample-Payloads#users) api call.
+iOS and Android Iterable connections allow you to map a custom event to Iterable's [Update User Subscriptions](https://support.iterable.com/hc/en-us/articles/204780579-API-Overview-and-Sample-Payloads#users) api call.
 See the [Platform Guide](/platform-guide/connections#custom-mappings) for general help with Custom Mappings.
 The 'Update Subscriptions' event takes the following attributes, all optional.

 | Attribute Name | Description |
 | -------------- | ----------- |